Mjz86/String/README.md

        the only thing is that after an allocator object got created, you cant configure more . but this is not much of a limitation,  it is seen in the standard that memory resource objects only configure at creation.

+    * a carefully chosen threashold will improve performance in many cases: cow is not used when its not optimal, synchronization and reference counting is not even presented below the threashold, cost of these optimizations tends to be large , but when they are not preformed,  they eont cost anything, especially because most branches are predictable,  and in the case that  cow is used  , the length of the string would already have been too large to begin with , and the memcpy alone would cost more than some cache misses. the key here is to choose the best threashold for your specific allocator.

 - why you might choose ownerized:

      * mutable api :